sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 platform.
 Most marketplace transactions contain at least some of the following elements.

+### Forward or reverse flow

+Consider whether you want your marketplace to follow a forward flow or a reverse flow.

+In a forward marketplace flow, a provider creates a listing and a customer responds to that listing by placing an order, such as making a booking or a purchase.
+The customer makes the payment, and the provider receives a payout.

+In a reverse marketplace flow, a customer creates a listing and a provider responds to that listing by making an offer, such as suggesting their service or product.
+The customer chooses between all provider offers they have received, and then places an order on the offer of their choice.
+The customer makes the payment, and the provider receives a payout.

+In the Sharetribe transaction engine, both providers and customers can initiate a transaction.
+This means that you can build both forward flows and reverse flows on a Sharetribe marketplace.

 ### Pricing

 Consider how the price of a transaction is calculated.
 Likely, the type